DakoooM/iParachute/README.md

 # iParachute
-Script activity for fivem (0.01ms when not in use)
+Simple Script activity for fivem (0.01ms when not in use)